sccn/sccn.github.io/tutorials/misc/Quick_Tutorial_on_Rejection.md

 This short tutorial is designed to guide  users who want to try using EEGLAB to remove artifacts from their data.

-1. Start Matlab and EEGLAB, then import your data
+1. Start MATLAB and EEGLAB, then import your data
 -----------------------------------------------
-Type \>\> eeglab to start EEGLAB under Matlab.
+Type \>\> eeglab to start EEGLAB under MATLAB.

 Select menu item
 <span style="color: brown">File → Import data</span> to import your data file